 Perhaps, the most effective means by which you can hope to increase height as an adult is limb lengthening surgery.
 This costly and painful procedure typically entails breaking and separating or extending bones in the legs to add a few inches to the length.

 But surgery may not be really worth the money and the pain you will have to endure.
 Below are some things you can consider instead, although there is no guarantee that they will make you taller.
-It’s just that increase in height may be possible with them.

 Maintain good posture